alexandrumilu/alexandrumilu.github.io/_posts/2019-03-18-policy_gradients.md

 ![Results](/assets/PG_on_CartPole.png)

 You can find my implementation in my [github](https://github.com/alexandrumilu/rl/blob/master/policy_gradient_algorithms/base_policy_gradient_agent.py).
-It is slightly different than the code above.
+It is slightly different than the pseudocode above.
 It takes a gradient descent step on a batch of episodes, rather than just one trajectory.
 It also uses Adam and not vanilla stochastic gradient descent.
 Under inspection, the gradient computed by the algorithm has very high variance and this is why it takes a lot of episodes for the agent to solve the environment.
 I will present how to reduce this variance in a future blog post.